dimagi/commcare-hq/corehq/motech/fhir/docs/fhir_api.rst

 The FHIR API
 ============

-MOTECH offers a FHIR R4 API.
+CommCare offers a FHIR R4 API.
 It returns responses in JSON.

 The FHIR API is not yet targeted at external users.
 API users must be superusers.